vimona3ds/diverge-3/docs/features/visual_system.md

 - Type assertions are needed for proper TypeScript compatibility
 - Need to handle seed textures and custom initialization patterns properly
 - Technique parameter interfaces must be followed exactly to avoid type errors
+- When fixing type errors in node definitions, check both the interface type and actual usage in the technique
+- Use specific union types rather than generic strings for parameters with limited valid values
+- Parameter names in node definitions must precisely match the expected names in technique parameters
+- Adding missing parameters requires understanding both the parameter's purpose and appropriate default values
+- Type checking helps reveal inconsistencies between node definitions and technique implementations

 ## Next Steps:
 1. Fix the type error in LeniaNode for the initialPattern parameter